 Wondering how you can know more and do better?
-Having conversations is the most effective way, as is learning from BIPOC.
-Here are two support your antiracism and yoga practices.
+Ending silence and having conversations about race is the most effective way, as is learning from BIPOC.
+Here are two ways you can practice antiracism through the lens of yoga.

 If you want to practice yoga and learn more about the connection between yoga and racial social justice, Shanna Small will be teaching a virtual yoga class and giving a lecture on the connection between yoga and social justice on Saturday, October 10, 2020, from 8:30 – 11:00 AM Central USA.

 Click the image above to register and attend online via Zoom or sign up for one of seven in-person spots at Delta Groove Yoga’s studio in Memphis.

 Now I want to hear from you.
 Is talking about race difficult for you?
 Were any of the tips above helpful for you in having conversations or anticipating conversations about race?
 Leave a comment below and share your thoughts.

 Free 15-minute yoga strength drills video for stronger and smoother transitions between postures - even if you're a beginner.